-- In the left-hand menu, under Tools, if all you see is a Virtual Terminal link, then you have a Card Present account, which is incorrect to use with FreshBooks
+- In the left menu, under Tools, if all you see is a Virtual Terminal link, then you have a Card Present account which is not compatible to use with FreshBooks;

-- If you see a plethora of other links like _Upload Transactions, Recurring Billing, Fraud Detection Suite, Customer Information Manager and Simple Checkout_, then you have a Card-Not-Present account.
-This account type is the only type that can be used with FreshBooks.
+- Or, if you see a plethora of other links like Upload Transactions, Recurring Billing, etc, you have a Card Not Present account which will work with Freshbooks.